Radioisotopes in Medicine

 Russia is keen to increase its share of world supply, and in 2012 some 66% of its radioisotope production was exported.
 For I-131, 75% is from IRE, 25% from NTP.

 World demand for Mo-99 is 23,000 six-day TBq/yr.* It is mostly prepared by fission of U-235 targets in a nuclear research reactor.
 Most is produced using high-enriched uranium targets.
 The targets are then processed to separate the Mo-99 and also to recover I-131.
-Opal, Safari, and increasingly other reactors, are moving to low-enriched uranium targets, which adds about 20% to production costs.
+OPAL, Safari, and increasingly other reactors, are moving to low-enriched uranium targets, which adds about 20% to production costs.

 A number of incidents in 2008 pointed up shortcomings and unreliability in the supply of medical isotopes, particular technetium.
 As indicated above, most of the world's supply of Mo-99 for this comes from only five reactors, all of them 43 to 52 years old (in mid 2010).
 The Canadian and Netherlands reactors required major repairs over 2009-10 and were out of action for some time.
 Osiris is due to shut down in 2015.
 NRU at Chalk River has been re-licensed to 2016.
 A new 20 MW South Korean reactor at Busan is expected to be operating in 2016.
 An increasing supply shortfall of Tc-99 was forecast from 2010, and the IAEA is encouraging new producers.
 During the 2009-10 supply crisis, South Africa's (NECSA) Safari was able to supply 25% of the supply of Mo-99.
-Australia's Opal reactor has the capacity to produce half the world supply of it, and a much larger Mo production facility is planned to be on line in 2016 to meet one quarter of world demand, with exports to USA, Japan, China and Korea.
+Australia's Opal reactor has the capacity to produce half the world supply of it, and a contract has been let for a much larger Mo-99 production facility to be on line in 2016 to meet one-third of world demand, with exports to USA, Japan, China and Korea.
 Also the processing and distribution of isotopes is complex and constrained, which can be critical when the isotopes concerned are short-lived.
 A need for increased production capacity and more reliable distribution is evident.
 The Mo-99 market is about $5 billion per year, according to NECSA.

 In 2009 the NEA set up the High-level Group on the Security of Supply of Medical Radioisotopes (HLG-MR) to strengthen the reliability of Mo-99 and Tc-99 supply in the short, medium and long term.
 It reviewed the Mo-99 supply chain to identify the key areas of vulnerability, the issues that need to be addressed and the mechanisms that could be used to help resolve them.
 It requested an economic study of the supply chain, and this was published in 2010 by the NEA.
 The report identifies possible changes needed.
 The historical development of the market has an impact on the present economic situation, which is unsustainable.
 The supply chain’s economic structure therefore needs to be changed to attract additional investment in production capacity as well as the necessary reserve capacity, and all supply chain participants worldwide need to agree on and implement the changes needed.